TarikEl/DoseCalcs/docs/source/GeneralConcept.rst

   /AnalysisData/generateSelfCrossGraphs Reference_Result Self_Cross .pdf MIRD /home/User/DoseCalcs/Results/ReferenceData.txt

 After building DoseCalcs with setting Root install directory, by executing the [analysis] executable can generate graphs according to the /AnalysisData/generateSelfCrossGraphs command parameters.
 Note that this command parameters are such as comparing type, graph type, reference name, reference file path, and other analysis commands parameters.

+A Self-absorption graph is a graph that contains data when the source and target organs are the same.
+Cross-irradiation graph or source graph contains data of all target organs that receive the radiation from a unique source organ.
+Given the reference data in a file with a simple determined format, the code can compare the results of the simulation with this reference data automatically and produces graphs to make the measurement of the simulation accuracy easy, in order to search in the physical context the origin of the discrepancy between the reference data and code results.

+The graphs and histograms are created by a direct interface to ROOT Analysis System which supports multi files format of the generated graphs and histograms.
+The user can choose the appropriate format in DoseCalcs.
+For the graphs type, the self-absorption and cross-irradiation data can be generated, besides other graphs such as relative errors and relative standard deviation, macroscopic cross section, etc. In addition, the simulation inputs such as initial positions, energies and momentum directions can be drawn in a 2D and 3D histograms.

 analysis executable and input file
 ++++++++++++++++++++++++++++++++++